RespiraWorks/Ventilator/software/controller/platformio/README.md

 The script is also used by integration test tools, so it is a good idea to configure it correctly.

-The script is further abstracted by the [../upload.sh](../upload.sh) script, which will deploy the default release firmware to the controller with simplified syntax.
+The script is further abstracted by the [../controller.sh](../controller.sh) utility, which will deploy the default release firmware to the controller with simplified syntax.

 ## Modifying STLink script